quantum-elixir/quantum-storage-persistent-ets/README.md

 ### tl;dr

-1. Check for [open issues](https://github.com/quantum-elixir/quantum-storage-ets/issues) or [open a new issue](https://github.com/quantum-elixir/quantum-storage-ets/issues/new) to start a discussion around [a problem](https://www.youtube.com/watch?v=_QF9sFJGJuc).
+1. Check for [open issues](https://github.com/quantum-elixir/quantum-storage-persistent-ets/issues) or [open a new issue](https://github.com/quantum-elixir/quantum-storage-persistent-ets/issues/new) to start a discussion around [a problem](https://www.youtube.com/watch?v=_QF9sFJGJuc).
 2. Issues SHALL be named as "Problem: _description of the problem_".
-3. Fork the [quantum-storage-ets repository on GitHub](https://github.com/quantum-elixir/quantum-storage-ets) to start making your changes
+3. Fork the [quantum-storage-persistent-ets repository on GitHub](https://github.com/quantum-elixir/quantum-storage-persistent-ets) to start making your changes
 4. If possible, write a test which shows that the problem was solved.
 5. Send a pull request.
 6. Pull requests SHALL be named as "Solution: _description of your solution_"
-7. Your pull request is merged and you are added to the [list of contributors](https://github.com/quantum-elixir/quantum-storage-ets/graphs/contributors)
+7. Your pull request is merged and you are added to the [list of contributors](https://github.com/quantum-elixir/quantum-storage-persistent-ets/graphs/contributors)

 ## License